-It is very obvious that this brand embraces inclusivity all around while doing its very best to be more sustainable and we really love that.
-Definitely consider SmartGlamour on the hunt for more sustainable dresses and other garments too.
+This brand embraces inclusivity while doing its very best to be more sustainable, and we love that.
+Consider SmartGlamour on the hunt for more sustainable dresses and other garments too.
 They also offer tops, pants, shorts, jumpsuits, bodysuits, outerwear, and more.

 OhSevenDays — fabrics and materials

 Their sustainable staples are made from deadstock fabrics.